 We then started calling friends and relatives to inquire whether they had any extra room in their freezers that we might use.
 However, in farm country, in winter, most people have their freezers full.
 While it was cold enough (read: freezing) outside to store the meat for the night we were afraid that animals (particularly the wild dogs) would get into it.
 I wasn’t relishing the idea of picking up dead meat out of the yard the next day when my daughter remembered that there was an old freezer out in the shed.
-She went out to see if it was working.
-She came back with good news!
+She went out to see if it was working and she came back with good news!
 It appeared to be working!
-So we dragged the boxes and laundry baskets of meat up from the basement, loaded up the car and hauled it out to the shed.
+So we dragged the boxes and laundry baskets of meat up from the basement, through the house and loaded up the car to haul it out to the shed.
 Of course there is no light in the shed so we had to use the car’s headlights to see what we were doing.
 Long about now I started looking over my shoulder for Jeff Foxworthy as his tag line "You might be redneck if......." was running through my mind.
-We grabbed frozen hunk of meat and literally tossed them into the freezer (I am not looking forward to going out there to get dinner in the future!)
+We grabbed frozen hunks of meat and literally tossed them into the freezer (I am not looking forward to going out there to get dinner in the future!)
 The stuff is all in there but in no particular order or any resemblance of neatness.
 Just a bunch of frozen hunks of meat, some in plain old zip lock bags.
 I wonder if Jeffrey Dahmer's freezer looked somewhat like this.

 By this time it was about 8:30 and any thought of cooking dinner had "melted" from my mind.
 I recalled that there were two (now no longer frozen) pizzas that had been at the top of the freezer and threw them in the oven.